The #OMN is not a product — It’s a path you walk

 Bridging the Divide: Using Imperfect Tech for Real Paths

 I have an #ActivityPub account on a #fashernista anarchist server and another on a liberal #mainstreaming instance.
-I deliberately boost posts between them, not as an act of personal amplification but as a small, intentional intervention to bypass the “common sense” blocking that happens on both sides.
+I deliberately boost posts between them, not as an act of personal amplification but as a small, intentional intervention to bypass the “common sense” blocking that happens on both instances.

 This isn’t about ME< ME< ME.
 It’s about building bridges in the messy, imperfect flows of social tech.
 People often don’t see how tightly they’re locked into ideological bubbles, where the “obvious” truths of their side become invisible walls.
 By bridging content between these spaces, the goal is to reintroduce doubt, curiosity, and a flicker of understanding that wouldn’t otherwise cross the divide.

 It’s a #KISS path to bridge-building.
 Not perfect, but practical.
 The tech might be flawed, and people might misinterpret the intent, but that’s part of the struggle.
-The point is to gently challenge the cycle of people only hearing what reinforces their paths, to remind them that the story is always bigger, more complex, and worth exploring.
+The point is to gently challenge the cycle of people only hearing what reinforces their paths, to remind them that the story is always bigger, more complex, more interesting and worth exploring.

 #KISS